 Cornstarch is a powdery substance used to thicken soups, gravies and other liquids.
 However, it is also converted to glucose, which is then converted to fructose -- specifically high fructose corn syrup, or HFCS.
 According to the Center for Science in the Public Interest, most of the syrups are either 42 percent or 55 percent fructose, although some concentrations are as high as 90 percent.

 A study by Princeton University revealed that laboratory rats that consumed HFCS gained substantially more weight than rats fed table sugar.
 The HFCS group of rats also had significantly more body fat, particularly in the abdominal region.
-According to one of the researchers, Bart Hoebel, who is a professor of psychology and neuroscience, “When rats are drinking high-fructose corn syrup at levels well below those in soda pop, they're becoming obese -- every single one, across the board.
-Even when rats are fed a high-fat diet, you don't see this; they don't all gain extra weight.”
+According to one of the researchers, Bart Hoebel, who is a professor of psychology and neuroscience, "When rats are drinking high-fructose corn syrup at levels well below those in soda pop, they [get obesity], every single one, across the board.
+Even when rats are fed a high-fat diet, you don't see this; they don't all gain extra weight."

 High Blood Pressure

 Consuming high levels of HFCS also contributes to high blood pressure.
 Nephrologists -- or kidney specialists -- at the University of Colorado Denver Health Sciences Center examined three years of data from the National Health and Nutrition Examination Survey, focusing on 4,500 adults with no history of hypertension.
 The researchers found that people who consumed more than 2.5 soft drinks a day have an increased risk of developing high blood pressure.